-Shays’ Rebellion was a series of violent attacks on courthouses and other government properties in Massachusetts, beginning in 1786, which led to a full-blown military confrontation in 1787.
-The rebels were mostly ex-Revolutionary War soldiers turned farmers who opposed state economic policies causing poverty and property foreclosures.
+Shays’ Rebellion was a series of violent attacks on courthouses and other government properties in Massachusetts that began in 1786 and led to a full-blown military confrontation in 1787.
+The rebels were mostly ex-Revolutionary War soldiers-turned farmers who opposed state economic policies causing poverty and property foreclosures.
 The rebellion was named after Daniel Shays, a farmer and former soldier who fought at Bunker Hill and was one of several leaders of the insurrection.

 The farmers who fought in the Revolutionary War had received little compensation, and by the 1780s many were struggling to make ends meet.

 Businesses in Boston and elsewhere demanded immediate payment for goods that farmers had previously bought on credit and often paid off through barter.
 There was no paper money in circulation and no gold or silver to be accessed by the farmers to settle these debts.

 At the same time, Massachusetts residents were expected to pay higher taxes than they had ever paid to the British in order to assure that Governor James Bowdoin’s business associates would receive a good return on their investments.

 With no means to move their crops and make money to pay off debts and taxes, Boston authorities began to arrest the farmers and foreclose on their farms.

 Farmers first attempted peaceful means to settle their issues.
 In the August of 1786, farmers in western Massachusetts began to take direct action against debtors’ courts.

 Committees of town leaders drafted a document of grievances and proposed reforms, some considered radical, for the legislature in Boston to enact.

 But other actions began to take place.
 In Northampton, Captain Joseph Hines led several hundred men to block judges from entering the courthouse.
 They were joined by a contingent from Amherst and several hundred more men from elsewhere.